 Anything that is 2 or 3 times cheaper than its competitor is bound to have compromised on the quality of its material and that’s the case with Workpro Quantum 9000 as well.
 As compared to much revered Aeron, this chair does not promise a lot on the quality that awes users.

 For example, starting with the mesh, the Aeron comes with its own patented Pellicle material, which it terms to be woven and stretchable.
 One feel of this material will leave you spellbound.
-Hours of craftsmanship and years of innovation are for something – and that definitely means a much higher price.
+Hours of craftsmanship and years of innovation definitely weren’t for nothing – and that translates to a much higher price.

 All is settled in the value Aeron gives.

 On the other hand, Quantum 9000 has a simple mesh fabric that you could find in any chair of its price range.
 So to say, yes, both work equally right.
 But the quality of one overshadows the cheapness of the other.

 However, it doesn’t mean everything is lost here.
 I’m comparing the chair with Aeron – the Mclaren of chairs, and of course, there will be marked differences in their materials.
 But if you compare Quantum’s meshwork with other cheap chairs in its price category, you’ll see that it wins an easy race.